01-edu/public/subjects/make-your-game/different-maps/audit.md

 ###### Does the game run at or around 60fps

-##### Try using the Dev Tool/performance and the option rendering with the paint ON, if possible
+##### Try using the Dev Tool/performance and the option rendering with the paint ON, if possible.

 ###### Is the paint being used as less as possible?

-##### Try using the Dev Tool/performance and the option rendering with the layer ON, if possible
+##### Try using the Dev Tool/performance and the option rendering with the layer ON, if possible.

 ###### Is the layers being used as less as possible?